Eusébio: Later career

 In 1976–77 and 1977–78, Eusébio played for two smaller Portuguese clubs, Beira-Mar, in the first division, and União de Tomar, in the Second Division.

 He also played in the North American Soccer League (NASL), for three different teams, from 1975 to 1977: Boston Minutemen (1975), Toronto Metros-Croatia (1976), and the Las Vegas Quicksilvers (1977).
 His most successful season in the NASL was in 1976 with Toronto Metros-Croatia.
 He scored the winning goal in their 3–0 victory at the Soccer Bowl '76 to win the NASL title.
 The same year, he played ten games for Monterrey in the Mexican league.

 The following season (1977), he signed for the Las Vegas Quicksilvers.
 By this time, injuries had taken their toll on the Black Panther, and he was constantly receiving medical treatment whilst playing for the Quicksilvers.
 During the season, he only managed to score two goals.

 Although his knees robbed him of his ability to continue in the NASL, Eusébio wanted to continue to play soccer.
 He found a home in 1978 with the New Jersey Americans of the second-tier American Soccer League (ASL).
 He went on to play five games for the Buffalo Stallions during the 1979–80 Major Indoor Soccer League season.
 He retired in 1979 and formed part of the technical committee of the Portugal national football team.

 International career

 Eusébio as Portugal's captain against Argentina in 1972.

 Eusébio was the leading scorer for his country, with 41 goals in 64 matches, until Pauleta equalled and surpassed his record against Latvia on 12 October 2005.
 Eusébio was also the most capped Portuguese player from 1972, until Nené made his 64th cap against Yugoslavia on 2 June 1984 in a friendly match, breaking Eusébio's record during the UEFA Euro 1984 on 20 June against Romania.
-He made his debut for the Portugal national team against Luxembourg on 8 October 1961, a match his country lost 4–2, with the player scoring his country's first goal in the match.
+He made his debut for the Portugal national team against Luxembourg on 8 October 1961, a match his country lost 4–2, with the player scoring Portugal's first goal in the match.